 Although I am not a huge small cars lover, I decided to buy a second-hand Fiat Panda (2016).
 These models, in general, are cheap and popular – around 12.000 euros new ones.
 To buy the Fiat Panda was a safe choice.
 It’s a comparably new car, easy to sell, repair it.
 It consumes little gas, and the road taxes are low.
 For a similar price (6500 euros), I could also get seven seats 1998 Mitsubishi Pajero – a smart choice if you like to travel.
 However, I realised that the road taxes are almost 700 euros per year; this car also consume more gas and cost more to fix it.

 You can find second-hand cars for sale on popular Moroccan advertising websites such as Avito.ma, Moteur.ma etc. You can also try finding local dealers or simply asking around.

 Don’t be scared to check a car that is over your budget.
 In general, all the prices you see online are negotiable.
 One friend was selling his car online and was asking almost 600 euro more just because he knew Moroccans must negotiate.
 Often, it’s a negotiation for the negotiation, part of cultural habit.

 Before buying a vehicle, double-check how much is its annual automobile property tax, nicknamed La Vignette that is based on car’s age and/or fiscal horsepower.
 In this table, you can check the prices (however, they change annually, so double-check somewhere else):

 As you see from the table, if you have a big powerful car, you might need to pay even 800 or even 2000 euros per year for La Vignette (be ready to shake your wallets, Range Rover lovers).
 La Vignette must be paid every January and can be done online.
 Taxes are paid on the car’s, not the owner’s name.

 From my experience, the man who sold me the car promised the La Vignette tax is paid.
-However, he said, losing the receipt.
+However, he said, lost the receipt.
 I trusted the guy, but after going to the tax office, I realised he was lying and had to pay again plus the fine.

 Register the purchase